aravind-sadharani/chandraveena/src/blog/release1-patdeep/index.md

 <br>

 In this session, I present *Raga Patdeep* on Chandraveena.
-Raga Patdeep is a *Vikrit* or an altered Raga belonging to the Palasi family of Ragas.
+Raga Patdeep is a *Vikrut* or an altered Raga belonging to the Palasi family of Ragas.
 The altered note is Nishad.
 Here, I explore the Raga in Alap, Jod and Jhala.

 ## Program Notes